Python Courses for Beginners

 Some courses at Udemy are free, while others come with a price tag.
 However, Udemy often does quite amazing campaigns with massive discounts of up to 95%!

-- 30 Days of Python – with over 100,000 students, this course is one of the most popular online Python courses out there.
-Justin, the course instructor, takes good care of you while you learn Python by building real projects step-by-step with him by your side.
+- 30 Days of Python – with over 100,000 students, this course is one of the most popular and best online Python courses out there.
+Justin, the course instructor, takes good care of you while you learn Python step-by-step by building real projects with him by your side.
 You will feel like a pro sooner that you think, building your own web applications from scratch during the course!

 - Complete Python Bootcamp – this is the #1 best-selling Python course on Udemy, and for a good reason: you will learn a bunch of valuable Python skills apart from the basic syntax and other beginner-level topics.
 Yet, all you will need to start the course is simply a computer with an internet connection – there are no further requirements, making this the perfect course for beginners.
 In short, with this bootcamp course, you will build a full, complete understanding of Python from the ground up.